37 Lord of the Rings Trivia Questions [With Answers]

 Answer: She knows it would turn her into an evil queen.

-Why it stumps people: “She already has Nenya and needs no more power” sounds measured and wise, which fits Galadriel’s character.
-But her actual refusal comes from a terrifying vision of herself as a dark queen, beautiful and terrible as the dawn.
-She doesn’t decline out of contentment.
-She declines because she sees exactly what she’d become.
+The wise-sounding answer is the wrong one.
+“She already has Nenya and needs no more power” fits the serene Galadriel you expect, so it lures people in.
+Her real refusal comes from a vision of herself as a dark queen, beautiful and terrible as the dawn.
+She isn’t turning it down out of contentment.
+She turns it down because she sees, in full, what she would become.

 18. Why does Gandalf return stronger as the White?
 (Medium)